What is the “Magick” behind herbs? What makes them so good for your health?

 When symptoms are acute, drink as many cups of tea as you are comfortable with during the day, perhaps 3 to 5 cups.
 When symptoms have lessened, 1- 2 cups per day is usually a good maintenance.
 Remember, herbs have long term effects.
 With symptom teas such as allergy tea, you may find that half way through the first cup you will feel better and symptoms will lessen.
 Good, but remember to use the tea daily during allergy season so as to maintain a level of immunity.
 Sleep time tea may not be needed at the beginning of the day.
 Diabetes tea is good with every meal but remember to watch and monitor how your body responds to this tea if you are on allopathic medicines so as not to double dose.
 You can always make a large pot of tea, place it in the refrigerator and then take a swig every time you pass by.
 Find your routine- your rhythm, remember herbs are meant to balance and augment your life.

-*We offer classes in Herbology & Aromatherapy.
-Find out more about these classes HERE
+*We offer classes in Herbology.
+Find out more HERE

 Services: Kathy can make specific teas, scents and blends to suit your individual needs.
 Come in and discuss your preferences with her.
 Your information will be kept on file for future reference.

-Here is a list of Herbal teas that you can order through our catalog:
+Here is a list of Medicinal Herbal teas we can offer.